-Please submit a 10 Month Service Request located on the Chesapeake Homes Website under the Homeowner tab, or on the ITK Homeowners Portal.
+Please submit a 10 Month Service Request located on the Chesapeake Homes Website under the Homeowner tab.

 PRODUCT WARRANTIES

 Along with the Quality Builders Warranty, many of the products installed in your home are also warranted by the manufacturers.
 In some cases, these warranties may extend beyond the one-year Builders Warranty.
 Review the manufacturer's warranty information for a better understanding of each product's warranty coverage.